PatrickHollweck/SRocket/docs/README.md

 app.listen(() => console.log(`SRocket server listening on port ${srocket.getConfig().port}`));
 ```

 The example above will start the server at port 8080.
-To test SRocket application without forcing you to build a frontend try [this](http://amritb.github.io/socketio-client-tool/) website
+To test SRocket applications without a frontend try [this](http://amritb.github.io/socketio-client-tool/) website

 #### Using the Router

 The above example is not very usefull on its own since it does not respond to any socket events.
 To change this, let us create some routes.
 Routes are the main selling point of SRocket and allow you to make you app modular.
-Routes are class based javascript objects,
+They are class based javascript objects,
 which you register in your app.
 Routes in SRocket are just like regular http routes, except that they are way more flexible.

 ##### Creating your first route.

-A Route might look like this:
+A basic route looks like this:

 ```ts
 @RouteConfig({